-The Freimann Life Sciences Center (FLSC) is home to virtually all laboratory animals supporting Notre Dame teaching and research.
-Since the founding of this center in 1983 it has been the University's goal to maintain an exemplary facility.
+The Freimann Life Science Center (FLSC) is home to virtually all laboratory animals supporting Notre Dame teaching and research.
+Since the founding of this center in 1983, it has been the University's goal to maintain an exemplary facility.

 The FLSC was originally designed to meet the needs of the biology faculty with major research interests in parasitology and vector biology.
 Today, the FLSC primarily serves faculty from the Departments of Biological Sciences, Chemistry and Biochemistry, Chemical Engineering and the Indiana University School of Medicine - South Bend.